nathancarter/weblurch/doc/to-do.md

 ## Create `testapp/` folder

- * Create link to that page from the docs nav bar.
  * Create another section in `cake.litcoffee` that will take `.litcoffee` files in `testapp/` and put them in a separate joined, minified file in that same folder.